Alvor1991/PP2-Online-Quiz/README.md

         - Clicking an answer will highlight the correct (green) and incorrect (red) answers for that question.

+        - Once an answer is selected, users will be unable to select or change their answer.

         - Once an answer is selected, a Next button appears at the bottom of the quiz.

         - Clicking on the Next button will bring the user to the next question.